Koch Hajo: Parikshit Narayan

 Parikshit the eldest son of Raghudev returned to the capital in 1603 to stake his claim to the kingdom.
 In the war of succession that followed, Man Singha, a son of Raghudev was offered refuge in Namrup by the Ahom king.
 Though Parikshit had earlier taken shelter with Lakshminarayan against his father Raghudev, he invaded Bahirbandh, a region under Koch Bihar and occupied it sometime between 1603 and 1608; and in the ensuing negotiations, won back the royal insignia that Raghudev had earlier lost to Lakhsminarayan.
 Lakshmi Narayan saw no recourse but to submit in person to Islam Khan in 1609.
 Parikshit could ward off the first Mughal expedition under Abdul Wahid.

 The second expedition under Mukarram Khan was massive.
 He tried to enlist the Ahoms into the war but was unsuccessful.

-Koch Hajo-Mughal war
+Mughal—Koch Hajo War

 The Mughal army and navy began its expedition from near Dhaka in the July 1612.